-Demand for provider and hospital services slowed slightly in 2016, compared with strong demand for such services in 2015, according to an annual federal report published Wednesday in Health Affairs.
+Spending growth on provider and hospital services slowed slightly in 2016, compared with spending growth for such services in 2015, according to an annual federal report published Wednesday in Health Affairs.

 Dec.
 14 webconference: Enhance financial accountability in a time of unprecedented cost pressure